CRaLFa/jdbc-sqlite/README.md

 # jdbc-sqlite

-A sample for creating and accessing SQLite database files in Java
+Sample for creating and accessing SQLite database files in Java

 ## Prerequisites